SAP-samples/kyma-runtime-extension-samples/cap-orders-service/README.md

 Following the instructions to configure the localmock application within the SAP Cloud Connector found in the mock application sample at [connectivity-proxy](../connectivity-proxy/)

+### Provising the HANA Database

+⚠ NOTE: The creation of the instance will take some time.
+Also please note that when using the SAP BTP trial, the HANA instance will need to be restarted each day.

+1. In the SAP BTP global account choose Entitlements -> Entity Assignments.
+Choose your subaccount and choose Go.
+This will list all assigned entitlements.
+2. Choose Configure Entitlements and Add Service Plans to select additional entitlements.
+3. For the Entitlement choose **SAP HANA Cloud** and choose the Plan **hana**
+4. Creat the Instance by choosing within the the subaccount view, open Cloud Foundry -> Spaces and select the dev space and choose the menu item SAP HANA Cloud.
+Choose Create -> SAP HANA Database.
+5. In SAP HANA Cloud Central, select as Type the entry SAP HANA Cloud, SAP HANA Database.
+Choose Next Step at the bottom right.

+6. Provide the following values:
+   1. Instance Name: kyma
+   2. Administrator Password: Any value
+   3. Chose Next Step and keep the default values of the next two screens by choosing Next Step twice.
+   4. On the SAP HANA Database Advanced Settings choose the option Allow all IP addresses and choose Next Step.
+   5. Lastly, choose Review and Create and then Create Instance.

 ### Provising the SAP HANA Schemas & HDI Containers

 ⚠ NOTE: The step requires that the creation of the SAP HANA Cloud has completed.

 1. Within your SAP BTP subaccount choose Service Marketplace and select SAP HANA Schemas & HDI Containers.
 Choose Create with the options
-    1. Plan: hdi-shared
+    1. **Plan**: hdi-shared
-    2. Instance Name: cap-kyma
+    2. **Instance Name**: orders-db
 2. Choose Create and select the option View Instance.
 Once the instance is created, open the instance and choose the option Create under Service Keys.
-Provide the service Key Name kyma and choose Create.
+Provide the service Key Name **kyma** and choose Create.

 3. Once created choose the option View and copy the credentials.
 4. Open the file `k8s/hana-db-secret.yaml` and copy the values into the file.